Growing Tulips in South Africa: A Guide to Blooming Success

 Shop Tulip Bulbs at Lowensvlei Flower Farm.

-With proper pre-chilling, good drainage, and the right planting window, tulips will reward you with an unforgettable winter-spring display.
-Happy planting!
+With proper pre-chilling, excellent drainage, and the right planting window, tulips will reward you with an unforgettable winter-spring display.
+Happy planting! 🌷